ARCHIVES: HILCHOS CHANUKAH

-This was the minhag of the Steipler Zatzal, and his son, Maran Harav Chaim Kanievsky Shlita, explained that the 5th day of Chanukah is the only night that can never fall out on Shabbos.
+This was the minhag of the Steipler Zatzal, and his son, Harav Chaim Kanievsky Zatzal, explained that the 5th day of Chanukah is the only night that can never fall out on Shabbos.

 Incidentally, the Steipler only gave Chanukah Gelt to his single children and grandchildren and not to those that were already married.(See Orchos Rabbeinu Vol. 3)

 1) If one see that after lighting the Menorah, their cups are running low on oil and will not last for the full 1/2 hour, it will not help to add oil to the cup, after it was already lit.